diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 However, installing dependencies can significantly slow down analysis, as well as introduce false positives, as later explored in @results:install-deps.
-For that reason, installing dependencies is optional and is disabled by default.
+For that reason, automatic dependency installation is optional and is disabled by default.

 == Taint Models <thing:taint-models>